omidsaraf/SSIS-Project/README.md

 **Note**: If the organization operates 24/7 and continuously generates transactional data, use a snapshot only for the initial load to ensure static data capture at that moment.

-### Outcome

-The ETL process ensures that the Data Warehouse is consistently updated with the latest data from the OLTP source.
-Dimension tables are loaded first to ensure that Fact tables can reference the correct surrogate keys.
-The incremental load process minimizes downtime and ensures that only the latest changes are applied, maintaining the integrity and performance of the Data Warehouse.
-This setup supports efficient data analysis and reporting, providing accurate and up-to-date insights for business decision-making.

-## Best Practices

 ### Error Handling

 - **Event Handlers**: Implement event handlers in SSIS to manage errors.
 Configure OnError, OnWarning, and OnTaskFailed event handlers to capture and respond to issues.
 - **Logging**: Set up comprehensive logging to capture detailed information about the ETL process.
 Use SSIS log providers to log events to SQL Server, text files, or Windows Event Log.
 - **Notifications**: Configure email notifications to alert administrators of job failures or critical errors.
 Use Database Mail in SQL Server to send alerts.
 - **Retry Logic**: Implement retry logic for transient errors.
 Configure SSIS packages to retry tasks a specified number of times before failing.

+### Outcome

+The ETL process ensures that the Data Warehouse is consistently updated with the latest data from the OLTP source.
+Dimension tables are loaded first to ensure that Fact tables can reference the correct surrogate keys.
+The incremental load process minimizes downtime and ensures that only the latest changes are applied, maintaining the integrity and performance of the Data Warehouse.
+This setup supports efficient data analysis and reporting, providing accurate and up-to-date insights for business decision-making.

 ### Additional Considerations:
 1. **Load Balancing**: Implement load balancing techniques to distribute ETL workloads evenly across available resources.
 This helps in maximizing resource utilization and improving overall performance.